press-record/automated-greenhouse/README.md

 # automated-greenhouse
 A greenhouse that grows and harvests plants automatically.
-For this we will need to share images of blueprints and computer code.
+For this I will sharing images of blueprints as well as computer code.